-“Everyone knows pizza,” says Michael Schall, co-owner of the just-opened Camillo restaurant in Prospect-Lefferts Garden.
+“Everyone knows pizza,” says Michael Schall, co-owner of the just-opened Camillo restaurant in Prospect-Lefferts Gardens.
 “But there’s also this older, authentic version of pizza that you can find in Rome but you can’t find in too many other places.”

 In this Neapolitan-soaked borough, it was only a matter of time before Roman-style pizza started having a moment.
 You can find pinsa, Rome’s traditional style of pizza, at the new Pinsa Lab in Park Slope and now at Camillo, from the team behind Clinton Hill’s beloved, 17-year-old Locanda Vini e Olli.
 This is the first new eatery from Schall and his partners, executive chef Michele Baldacci and GM/sommelier Rocco Spagnard, former employees who took over from the restaurant’s founding owners in 2010.